 - The email account has been inactive for a long period of time or has been deleted

-- The email server is under construction
+- The email server is under maintenance

-- The recipient’s email inbox might be full
+- The recipient’s email inbox is full

 - The recipient has put you on their “blocked” list